jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 # Inner structure of clauses

+There is generally no clear distinction between "core" arguments and peripheral arguments.
+The term *adjunct* is best avoided, both for theoretical reasons (only one Merge operation in MP) and for empirical reasons.
+See the end of Sec.
+3.2 of BLT.
+However, the term *core argument* is still handy because

 A clause's inner structure may be
 - a "complete" one, consisting of
   - a predicate or [none](#verbless-clause), typically a verb or including a verb or something like a verb